Youth's Lives Every Day

 You can also read through the warning signs of suicide on Trevor’s website.
 If you recognize any of these in someone you know, like your friend, there are steps you can take to help.
 Connect the person to resources, like The Trevor Project.
 Accept that their feelings are real, and take them seriously.
 Respond if you’re concerned and tell a trusted adult right away, whether it’s a teacher, parent, counselor, doctor, or relative.
 Lastly, empower the person to get help, like by calling the Trevor Lifeline.
 It is not an easy thing to do, but it may be life-saving.
 Remember, you are not responsible for anyone who chooses to take their own life.

-First, we’re so happy to hear that you are out and proud at school.
+Answer: First, we’re so happy to hear that you are out and proud at school.
 It sounds like you have some solid support from your friends and from your boyfriend.
 That’s great!
 It’s also brave that you’ve come out to your parents – we know that isn’t always easy.

 The situation with your parents is a tough one, but we hope you know that you are not alone.
-Every parent takes a different amount of time to understand and accept their LGBTQ child.
+Every parent takes a different amount of time to understand and accept their LGBTQ+ child.
 Some may take longer than others, and in certain worst-case scenarios a parent may choose not to become accepting.
 Have you heard about PFLAG?
-It stands for Parents, Families, and Friends of Lesbians and Gays, and it’s an awesome organization that helps families grow to support their LGBTQ child.
+It stands for Parents, Families, and Friends of Lesbians and Gays, and it’s an awesome organization that helps families grow to support their LGBTQ+ child.
 Since you’ve told your parents that you’re gay, maybe you can try to share some PFLAG resources with them.
 It might help them feel less alone, too.
 Here are some PFLAG tools that we recommend:

-• “Our Daughters and Sons: Questions and Answers for Parents of Lesbian, Gay, Bisexual, and Transgender Youth and Adults” – This booklet can be read online or printed, and it’s a great first step for many parents.
+- “Our Daughters and Sons: Questions and Answers for Parents of Lesbian, Gay, Bisexual, and Transgender Youth and Adults” – This booklet can be read online or printed, and it’s a great first step for many parents.

-• You can guide them to the PFLAG National website (www.PFLAG.org) so that they can do some research themselves.
+- You can guide them to the PFLAG National website (www.PFLAG.org) so that they can do some research themselves.

 We know this is hard.
-Keep being proud of who you are, and continue to spend with your supportive friends and boyfriend.
+Keep being proud of who you are, and continue to spend time with your supportive friends and boyfriend.
 The people in our lives who accept us for who we are can really help us get through tough times like these.

-3. I think my younger sister may be transgender.
+Question 3: I think my younger sister may be transgender.
 I was wondering, are there things I can do to support her?

-Your sister is lucky to have such an observant and caring person like you in her life.
+Answer: Your sister is lucky to have such an observant and caring person like you in her life.
 Please know that your support will help her so much, however she decides to identify when she is ready.

 Keep in mind that your sister may not be sure about her identity yet, and there is no rush for her to figure it out.
 The best thing to do right now would be to show her you’re there for her no matter what, and educate yourself about gender identity and what it means to be transgender.